-- (i) The Recipient may seek to recover costs for any actioned work from the Initiator who requested that work that was completed or attempted. - (ii) An Initiator is expected to use reasonable endeavours to send ServiceOrderRequests as they arise and not to bundle them and send them in a batch.
+- (i) The Recipient may seek to recover costs from the Initiator of the request for actions that were completed or attempted. - (ii) An Initiator is expected to use reasonable endeavours to send ServiceOrderRequests as they arise and not to bundle them and send them in a batch. - (iii) Where "Other" is selected from an enumerated list, SpecialInstructions must be included in the transaction